celeroll/Home-Assistant/README.md

 This is a list of different installation steps that I have performed:

 ## MQTT
-Very good description for installing MQTT mosquitto are:
+Very good descriptions for installing MQTT mosquitto are:

 [Video BRUH](https://www.youtube.com/watch?v=AsDHEDbyLfg)